srinunani1999/sql-data-ware-house-project/README.md

-# Data Warehouse and analystical project
+# Data Warehouse and analytical project
 Building a modern data warehouse with SQL Server, including ETL process , data modeling and analystics